Communication situations are any kind of situation in which communication takes place.

 All the rules of phone etiquette apply to in-person interviews as well, so speak clearly in a professional manner and listen actively.
 Here are some additional tips for face-to-face interviews:

-• Use nonverbal cues to your advantage — While talking about your skills and experience, use your body language to communicate more subtle things, e.g., smile to show friendliness, maintain eye contact to indicate confidence and determination, don’t fidget and make it clear you feel comfortable.
-However, try not to overthink it as your behavior might appear rehearsed and unnatural;
+• Use nonverbal cues to your advantage.
+Smile to show friendliness, maintain eye contact to indicate confidence and determination, don’t fidget and make it clear you feel comfortable.

-• Prepare in advance but be honest — Think about what they might ask you in the interview and how you could best answer their questions, but don’t offer phony answers that you think would please the interviewer.
-They get tons of generic answers from candidates, and what sets the good ones apart is their sincerity about their strengths and weaknesses;
+• Prepare in advance but be honest.
+Think about what they might ask you in the interview and how you could best answer their questions, but don’t offer phony answers that you think would please the interviewer, as this will likely be detected.

-• Offer real-life examples — If the interviewer asks how you would solve a hypothetical problem, if possible, use an example of how you’ve successfully handled a similar situation before.
-These real-life examples have much more value than obvious generic answers.
+• Offer real-life examples.
+If the interviewer asks how you would solve a hypothetical problem, use an example of how you’ve successfully handled a similar situation before, if possible.
+Real-life examples have much more value than obvious generic answers.

 Candidate group job interviews